 “The problem is it’s typically not noticeable on a short-term basis,” he continues.
 “It induces fatigue into the structures and it ultimately shortens the overall life of the attachment.”

 It could also shorten the life of the carrier if left unattended long term.
 Side loading resulting from twisting can prematurely wear out the wear bands inside the cylinder.
 “Once they wear out, you get metal to metal contact and the piston starts digging into the barrel,” says Alseth.

 The resulting metal shavings can eventually work their way into the carrier’s hydraulic system.
 “The big-dollar cost is when you fill an excavator system full of trash.
 A lot of times, it will take out the pumps and the main valve,” says Alseth.
 “A typical decontamination of an excavator is about $75,000.
 Then you have to buy a shear cylinder on top of it, which can be anywhere from $30,000 to $70,000.
 And the amount of downtime it takes to clean this all up is horrendous.”

-Performing routine inspection and maintenance based on manufacturer recommendations can save significant cost and extend attachment life.
+Performing routine inspection and maintenance, based on manufacturer recommendations, can save significant cost and extend attachment life.
 “It’s all dollars and cents,” says Alseth.
 “If you’re doing maintenance a little bit all the time, the shear is going to go a long, long time.
-If you’re not maintaining it, you’re not spending the money on the blades and maintenance up front, but you’re going to ultimately end up buying another shear before long.
-So it’s pay now or pay later.”
+If you’re not maintaining it, you’re not spending the money on the blades and the maintenance up front, but you’re going to ultimately end up buying another shear before long.
+So it’s pay me now or pay me later.”